kenwals/shinrin-yoku/README.md

 **"Montserrat"**​ was used for all other text.

-On slow connections , another font might be swapped in and visible while the site is loading.
+On slow connections , another font may be visible while the site is loading.

 ##### back to [contents](#table-of-contents)